OHIF/Viewers/platform/docs/docs/platform/extensions/modules/commands.md

 The command definition consists of a named command (`exampleActionDef` below) and a `commandFn`.
 The command name is used to call the command, and the `commandFn` is the "command" that is actioned.
-T

 ```js
 exampleActionDef: {